namila007/daily-quote-twitter-bot/README.md

 ##  Deploy

 User can deploy this to heroku.
-Create ` Config Vars` for each in `.env` file and deploy or simply press DEPLOY button. in `.env` files you cant add arrays.so need to add ids in the code
+Create ` Config Vars` for each in `.env` file and deploy

 ##  API End Points